Skip to content

 Some may people prefer making smoothies with Jute leaves where phytochemicals like tannins are high in concentration.
 To lower the impact of these anti-nutrients, it is recommended that pregnant women should avoid drinking ewedu leaves smoothies, and eat only cooked ewedu leaves during the early stage of pregnancy.

-(Jute) Ewedu leaves contain folate, a B vitamin that helps the growth of the fetus.
-Vitamins A and C aid to maintain a healthy immune system and support pregnant women’s immune systems, while calcium and magnesium support healthy bones and teeth.
-It contains carotenoids with antioxidant characteristics, which help to protect cells from damage, and combats free radicals.
+Ewedu leaves are rich in folate, a vitamin B that supports the growth of the fetus.
+It contains multiple vitamins A and C can also help boost our immune system and support pregnant women’s immune systems, while calcium and magnesium support healthy bones and teeth.
+It contains carotenoids with antioxidant characteristics, which help to protect cells from damages, and combat combat radicals.
 Therefore, eating jute leaves in the early stage of pregnancy may reduce the chance of miscarriage.